+4.1 Encoding type qualifiers

-4.2 Encoding type qualifiers.
-Since TypeScript does not syntactically support type qualifiers, we devised a simple (though limited) encoding for the erasure modality.
-For instance, we give below the concrete syntax for the function toOrigin with erased types of §2.4.
+Since TypeScript does not syntactically support type qualifiers, we used a simple (though limited) encoding for the erasure modality.
+For instance, we give below the concrete syntax for the function toOrigin with erased types presented in §2.4.

-''' 1 module STS { interface Erased {} ...} // our RT library 2 // client code 3 interface ErasedPoint extends Point, STS.Erased {} 4 function toOrigin(q:ErasedPoint) { q.x=0;q.y=0; } 5 function toOrigin3d(p:3dPoint) { toOrigin(p); p.z = 0; } '''
+1 module STS { interface Erased {} ... } //Safe TypeScript library 2 // client code 3 interface ErasedPoint extends Point, STS.Erased {} 4 function toOrigin(q:ErasedPoint) { q.x=0:q.y=0; } 5 function toOrigin3d(p:3dPoint) { toOrigin(p); p.z = 0; }

 To mark a type t as erased, we define a new interface I that extends both t and STS.Erased, a distinguished empty interface defined in the standard library.
 (We discuss inheritance of classes and interfaces in more detail, shortly.)
 In TypeScript, the type I has all the fields of t, and no others, so I is convertible to t.
-In Safe TypeScript, however, we interpret I (and, transitively, any type that explicitly extends STS.Erased) as an erased type.
+In Safe TypeScript, however, we interpret I (and, transitively, any type that extends STS.Erased) as an erased type.
 We use similar encodings to mark types as being immutable or nominal.
 While these encodings fit smoothly within TypeScript, they have obvious limitations, e.g., only named types can be qualified.

-4.3 Inheritance.
+4.2 Inheritance

 Class and interface extension.
 SafeTS provides a simple model of classes and interfaces-in particular, it has no support for inheritance.
 Adding inheritance is straightforward.
 As one would expect, since fields are mutable, classes and interfaces are not permitted to override inherited field types.
 Method overrides are permissible, as long as they respect the subtyping relation.
-Specifically, when class C_1 extends C_0 , we require for every overriding method m in C_1 to be a \emptyset -subtype of the method that it overrides in C_0 .
+Specifically, when class $C_1$ extends $C_0$ , we require that every overriding method m in $C_1$ be a subtype of the method that it overrides in $C_0$ (which inturn enforces method arguments and return types to be related by $\emptyset$ -subtyping).
 We refer to this as the override-check; it is analogous to rule S-REC in §3.